-NIST develops standards, recommendations, and guidelines that are used by vendors who are developing security products, components, and modules.
-These products may be acquired and used by federal government agencies.
-In addition, there are other groups that develop and promulgate standards.
+- NIST develops standards, recommendations, and guidelines that are used by vendors who - are developing security products, components, and modules.
+These products may be - 247 acquired and used by federal government agencies.
+In addition, there are other groups that - 248 develop and promulgate standards.
 These organizations are briefly described below.

-249 2.3.1 American National Standards Institute (ANSI)7
+249 2.3.1 American National Standards Institute (ANSI) 7

-The American National Standards Institute (ANSI) is the administrator and coordinator of the United States (U.S.) private-sector voluntary standardization system.
-ANSI does not develop American National Standards itself; rather, it facilitates the development of standards by establishing consensus among qualified groups.

-Several ANSI committees have developed standards that use cryptography, but the primary committee that has developed standards for the cryptographic algorithms themselves is Accredited Standards Committee (ASC) X9, which is a financial-industry committee8.
-Many of the standards developed within ASC X9 have been adopted within NIST standards (e.g., the Elliptic Curve Digital Signature Algorithm specified in American National Standard X9.629 has been adopted in FIPS 186); likewise, ASC X9 has approved the use
+- 250 The American National Standards Institute (ANSI) is the administrator and coordinator of - 251 the United States (U.S.) private-sector voluntary standardization system.
+ANSI does not - develop American National Standards itself; rather, it facilitates the development of - standards by establishing consensus among qualified groups. - Several ANSI committees have developed standards that use cryptography, but the primary - committee that has developed standards for the cryptographic algorithms themselves is - 256 Accredited Standards Committee (ASC) X9, which is a financial-industry committee. - 257 Many of the standards developed within ASC X9 have been adopted within NIST standards - 258 (e.g., the Elliptic Curve Digital Signature Algorithm specified in American National - 259 Standard X9.62 has been adopted in FIPS 186); likewise, ASC X9 has approved the use

-5 FIPS 199, Standards for Security Categorization of Federal Information and Information Systems.
+&lt;sup>5 FIPS 199, Standards for Security Categorization of Federal Information and Information Systems.

-6 SP 800-53, Recommended Security Controls for Federal Information Systems.
+&lt;sup>6 SP 800-53, Recommended Security Controls for Federal Information Systems.

-7 Further information is available at the ANSI web site: www.ansi.org.
+&lt;sup>7 Further information is available at the ANSI web site: www.ansi.org.

-8 Further information is available at the ANSI X9 web site: x9.org.
+&lt;sup>8 Further information is available at the ANSI X9 web site: x9.org.

-9 ANS X9.62, Public Key Cryptography for the Financial Services Industry: The Elliptic Curve Digital Signature Algorithm (ECDSA).
+&lt;sup>9 ANS X9.62, Public Key Cryptography for the Financial Services Industry: The Elliptic Curve Digital Signature Algorithm (ECDSA).

-of NIST standards via a registry of approved standards from non-ASC X9 sources (e.g., AES, as specified in FIPS 197).

-A number of ASC X9 standards have also been incorporated into the standards of other standards bodies, such as the International Standards Organization (ISO) (see Section 2.3.4) via a Technical Advisory Group (TAG) called the International Committee on Information Technology Standards (INCITS).
-INCITS has been responsible for assuring that U.S. standards (e.g., both those developed by NIST and those developed within ASC X9) are incorporated within ISO standards.
+- of NIST standards via a registry of approved standards from non-ASC X9 sources (e.g., - AES, as specified in FIPS 197). - A number of ASC X9 standards have also been incorporated into the standards of other - standards bodies, such as the International Standards Organization (ISO) (see Section - 264 2.3.4) via a Technical Advisory Group (TAG) called the International Committee on - 265 Information Technology Standards (INCITS).
+INCITS has been responsible for assuring - 266 that U.S. standards (e.g., both those developed by NIST and those developed within ASC - 267 X9) are incorporated within ISO standards.

-268 2.3.2 Institute of Electrical and Electronics Engineers (IEEE) Standards 269 Association10
+268 2.3.2 Institute of Electrical and Electronics Engineers (IEEE) Standards

+269 Association
-IEEE is an international, professional association that is dedicated to advancing technological innovation and excellence.
-The technical objectives of the IEEE focus on advancing the theory and practice of electrical, electronics and computer engineering, and computer science.
-IEEE develops and disseminates voluntary, consensus-based industry standards involving leading-edge electro-technology.
-IEEE supports international standardization and encourages the development of globally acceptable standards.

-The Institute of Electrical and Electronics Engineers Standards Association (IEEE-SA) is an organization within IEEE that develops global standards.
-It has more than one thousand active standards, some of which are related to cryptography.

-1279 IEEE P136311 is the only IEEE standard that focus on cryptography.
-It includes a series of 280 standards on public-key cryptography.
-IEEE P1363 was developed at the same time as the 281 ANSI public-key cryptographic standards, such as ANS $\underline{X9.31}^{12}$, $\underline{X9.42}^{13}$, $\underline{X9.44}^{14}$, 282 $\underline{X9.62}^{15}$, and $\underline{X9.63}^{16}$, which were developed in ASC X9 (see Section 2.4.1).

-The first part of the IEEE P1363 standard was published in 2000 and revised in 2004 as IEEE P1363a17.
+- 270 IEEE is an international, professional association that is dedicated to advancing - 271 technological innovation and excellence.
+The technical objectives of the IEEE focus on - advancing the theory and practice of electrical, electronics and computer engineering, and - 273 computer science.
+IEEE develops and disseminates voluntary, consensus-based industry - 274 standards involving leading-edge electro-technology.
+IEEE supports international - standardization and encourages the development of globally acceptable standards. - 276 The Institute of Electrical and Electronics Engineers Standards Association (IEEE-SA) is - an organization within IEEE that develops global standards.
+It has more than one thousand - active standards, some of which are related to cryptography. - 279 IEEE P1363 is the only IEEE standard that focus on cryptography.
+It includes a series of - standards on public-key cryptography.
+IEEE P1363 was developed at the same time as the - ANSI public-key cryptographic standards, such as ANS X9.31 12, X9.42 13, X9.44 14, - $X9.62^{15}$ , and $X9.63^{16}$ , which were developed in ASC X9 (see Section 2.4.1). - The first part of the IEEE P1363 standard was published in 2000 and revised in 2004 as IEEE P1363a .
 It includes the basic public-key cryptography schemes, such as RSA encryption, signatures, the Digital Signature Algorithm (DSA), and key establishment using Diffie-Hellman (DH) and Menezes-Qu-Vanstone (MQV) over finite fields and elliptic curves.

-- 15 ANS X9.62, The Elliptic Curve Digital Signature Algorithm (ECDSA). - 16 ANS X9.63, Key Agreement and Key Transport Using Elliptic Curve Cryptography. - 17 IEEE P1363a, Standard Specifications for Public Key Cryptography Amendment 1: Additional Techniques.